utdata/icj-class/sass/sass-03.md

 }
 ```

-- In the `_base.scss` file, change the font-size value for the `p` and `a` elements to be `1rem`.

 You'll want to set these styles in the `_nav.scss` file.

 - Set both the link and visited values to have the primary color, and the text-decoration to none.
 - Set hover color to the primary color, and text-decoration to underline.

+### Set bullet style for shows

+The list of shows on the `shows.html` is hard to read.
+Make some changes to make it look better:

+- Make the list of shows a bulleted list.
+- Make sure the bullets line up vertically with the video on the page

+## Publish to Github

 Once everything checks out, push your changes to Github.
+Send the link in the assignment.

 ------